 In her watercolours, which are saturated with exuberant colour, Rankin contrasts abstract, flowing images with precise areas of stitching.
 Evocative of bright sunlight and fresh foliage, they emit a radiant energy, a sense of emergence and a joyful artistic freedom.
 In some, circular marks from the bottom of the water jar are incorporated into the compositions which are built up from washes, drips, splashes and stains, while in others, handwritten, pencilled words and fragments of poetry are arranged in rotational formation across the paper.

 Jessica Rankin was born in 1971 in Sydney, Australia and lives and works in New York.
-Solo and duo exhibitions include Touchstones Rochdale (2017); Museum Dhondt-Dhaenens, Deurle (2016); Salon 94, New York (2014); Savannah College of Art and Design, Atlanta (2013); The Project, New York (2009); P.S.1 Contemporary Arts Center, Long Island City, NY (2006), and Franklin Artworks, Minneapolis (2005).
-Group exhibitions include The Uptown Triennial, New York (2017); Fie Myles, New York (2011); Jenkins Johonson Gallery, San Francisco (2011); The Studio Museum in Harlem, New York (2006); The Project, Los Angeles (2005), and Artist’s Space, New York (2003).
+Solo and duo exhibitions include White Cube Paris (2022); White Cube Bermondsey, London (2021); Touchstones Rochdale, UK (2017); Museum Dhondt-Dhaenens, Deurle, Belgium (2016); Salon 94, New York (2014); Savannah College of Art and Design, Atlanta (2013); The Project, New York (2009); MoMA PS1, New York (2006); and Franklin Artworks, Minneapolis (2005).
+Group exhibitions include The Uptown Triennial, New York (2017); Whitworth Art Gallery, Manchester, UK (2015); Fie Myles, New York (2011); Jenkins Johnson Gallery, San Francisco (2011); The Studio Museum in Harlem, New York (2006); The Project, Los Angeles (2005); and Artist’s Space, New York (2003).